sciety/sciety/.adr/0006-practice-ci-master.md

 No [feature branches][FeatureBranch] or pull requests should normally be opened in the project.

-The [Andon cord] is a Slack notification in the `#prc-architecture` channel for broken builds.
+The [Andon cord] is a Slack notification in the `#prc-general` channel for broken builds.

 [Branch By Abstraction][BranchByAbstraction] can be used to execute large scale changes.